 Not all websites are created equal.
 If your company has a robust content management system with dedicated marketers, designers, and front-end developers to run it, you’re fortunate (I’m jealous!).
-For most startups, websites are hardcoded, resources are shared, and processes are often fragmented and driven initially by non-marketers.
+For most startups, their websites are hardcoded, resources are shared, and processes are often fragmented and driven initially by non-marketers.
 This leaves crucial elements like your open graph and SEO meta tags as an afterthought and, at times, wholly forgotten.

 The Benefits of Open Graph and SEO Meta Tags